John the Apostle: New Testament author

 Regarding whether the author of the Gospel of John was an eyewitness, according to Paul N. Anderson, the gospel "contains more direct claims to eyewitness origins than any of the other Gospel traditions."
 F. F. Bruce argues that 19:35 contains an "emphatic and explicit claim to eyewitness authority."
-According to Bart Ehrman, the gospel nowhere claims to have been written by direct witnesses to the reported events.
-According to Hugo Mendez, both the original text of John’s gospel and the epilogue (chapter 21) claims that the work was ‘written’ by an eyewitness.
-Although the gospel presents its implied author as an eyewitness to Jesus, Mendez argues that this claim should be doubted given the amount of historically dubious content in the work and the commonality of claims to eyewitness testimony in forgeries at the time.
+According to Ehrman and Mendez’s The New Testament (2023), the Fourth Gospel does not claim to be written by John the Apostle, and modern critical scholars reject the traditional attribution to the son of Zebedee.
+The gospel is written in Greek while John spoke Aramaic, and the Acts of the Apostles further states that John was illiterate.
+The gospel does not describe key events such as Jesus’s eschatological discourses and Agony in Gethsemane that John was privy to, and the gospel’s portrayal radically differs from other New Testament writings.
+As a result, some scholars suggest alternative identities for the Beloved Disciple such as Lazarus, while another possibility is that the disciple was simply a literary device.

 Book of Revelation

 According to the Book of Revelation, its author was on the island of Patmos "for the word of God and for the testimony of Jesus", when he was honoured with the vision contained in Revelation.

 The author of the Book of Revelation identifies himself as "Ἰωάννης" ("John" in standard English translation).
 The early 2nd-century writer Justin Martyr was the first to equate the author of Revelation with John the Apostle.
 However, most biblical scholars now contend that these were separate individuals since the text was written around 100 AD, after the death of John the Apostle, although many historians have defended the identification of the Author of the Gospel of John with that of the Book of Revelation based on the similarity of the two texts.

 John the Presbyter, an obscure figure in the early church, has also been identified with the seer of the Book of Revelation by such authors as Eusebius in his Church History (Book III, 39) and Jerome.

 John is considered to have been exiled to Patmos, during the persecutions under Emperor Domitian.
 Revelation 1:9 says that the author wrote the book on Patmos: "I, John, both your brother and companion in tribulation, ... was on the island that is called Patmos for the word of God and for the testimony of Jesus Christ."
 Adela Yarbro Collins, a biblical scholar at Yale Divinity School, writes: